semosem/semosem/README.md

 ### My Expertise

 Creating digital solutions is what takes most of my time in a day.
-I do things with passion and I have an inner desire to thrive and practice thinking creatively.
+I do things with passion.

 -  I work in all areas regarding front-end development and/or writing APIs/NodeJS.